jmettraux/rufus-scheduler/README.md

 The attribute `mean_work_time` contains a computed mean work time.
 It's recomputed after every run (if it's a repeat job).

+### next_times(n)

+Returns an array of `EtOrbi::EoTime` instances (Time instances with a designated time zone), listing the `n` next occurrences for this job.

+Please note that for "interval" jobs, a mean work time is computed each time and it's used by this `#next_times(n)` method to approximate the next times beyond the immediate next time.

 ### unschedule

 Unschedule the job, preventing it from firing again and removing it from the schedule.
 This doesn't prevent a running thread for this job to run until its end.